theinfranet/TouchDesigner-Fulldome-Simulator/README.md

 When using 3D rendering methods, it is essential to render with:

-- Render Mode → FishEye Equidistant (180°)
+- Render Mode → **FishEye Equidistant (180°)**

+## Use Cases

+- Test and preview visuals before sending them to a fulldome environment.
+- Understand how flat 2D images or 3D renders will deform when wrapped on a dome.
+- Real-time prototyping for immersive installations, VJ sets, or planetarium content.

 ## Compatibility Note